1967 – ‘OUR WORLD’ | LIVE TV LINKS ‘THE WORLD’ | PART ONE: HOW IT WAS MADE AND PRESENTED

 NIGHT TIME IN TUNIS

-A searchlight on the camera to show the buildings and with lots of carefully choreographed ‘action’ in the ‘souk’ there…but so what… it does show the changing face of North Africa.
+A searchlight on the camera shows the buildings and with lots of carefully choreographed ‘action’ in the ‘souk’ there…but so what… it does show the changing face of North Africa.

 Next came a report from onboard a fishing boat off Huelva, Spain.
 Because it was very dark, the images were difficult to discern but I guess it was clever in 1967 to get a large television camera on a small boat and then linking it ashore…but not at all visually interesting really.